Retrofitting Heritage Homes in Melbourne: Preserving Character, Elevating Comfort

 1. Preserve Historical Features

-Ornate cornices, leadlight windows, and fireplaces define your home’s character.
-These elements can often be restored or integrated with modern high-performance systems.
+Ornate cornices, leadlight windows, and fireplaces define a home’s character.
+These can often be restored or integrated with modern energy-efficient systems during renovations or extensions.

 2. Upgrade Insulation Without Changing Appearance